Paleo Scotch Eggs

 • Place 4 large eggs in to boiling water for 6 minutes (medium eggs: 5 minutes, small eggs: 4 minutes).
 Take off heat and place in to ice-cold water whilst you carry on with the rest of the preparations.

-• In a blender, add the almond meal, pinch of salt and mixed seeds, blitz until coarse and crumbly, place aside
+• In a blender, add the almond meal, pinch of salt and mixed seeds, blitz until coarse and crumbly, set aside in a bowl.

-• In the blender, add all sausage meat (make sure to de-skin beforehand), spices, salt and pepper, blend until fully combined and sticky.
+• In the blender, add all sausage meat (make sure to de-skin beforehand), spices, a pinch of salt salt and pepper, and blend until fully combined and sticky.

 • Peel the cold eggs, gently as they will still be soft-boiled.